Preschool Field Officer (PSFO) Service

 Does this include children supported by NDIS?

-Who are Children with Additional Needs?
+Who are Children with Varied Learning and Developmental Need?

-• speech, language or communication delays
+• Variations in speech, language or communication

-• social and emotional difficulties
+• Social and emotional differences

-• a diagnosed disability
+• A diagnosed disability

 What does capacity building of early childhood educators mean?